-Landing pages sound great, right?
-Here’s the caveat: your landing page is only as good as its components.
+And they are but here’s an important caveat: Your landing page is only as good as its parts.

-So what do you need to include in your landing pages?
+So what do you need to include on your landing pages?

-You need to inform the reader exactly what you are offering on this page.
+- Inform the reader exactly what you are offering.

 Add visual elements